 We started to offer video cloud solutions in 2016, prior to the explosive growth of the video industry in China.
-Our full stack end-to end video cloud solutions offer various state-of-the-art deep learning algorithms, including cloud trans-coding, image enhancement, smart high definition, content auditing, dark image enhancement and portrait restoration.
-Our holistic AI-empowered video cloud solutions serve both on-demand video and live streaming companies, offering a high-capacity and elastic cloud delivery network built on our industry leading containerized edge computing platform.
-To meet the large scale and high quality cloud delivery requirements of these companies, our video cloud solutions combine core technologies such as AI-empowered video processing algorithms and multi-link optimization to provide enhanced cloud delivery services beyond traditional content delivery services.
+Our full stack end-to-end video cloud solutions offer various state-of-the-art deep learning algorithms, including cloud trans-coding, image enhancement, smart high definition, content auditing and dark image enhancement.
+Our holistic intelligent video cloud solutions serve both on-demand video and live streaming companies, offering a high-capacity and elastic cloud delivery network built on our industry-leading containerized edge computing platform.
+To meet the large-scale and high-quality cloud delivery requirements of these companies, our video cloud solutions combine core technologies such as intelligent video processing algorithms and multi-link optimization to provide enhanced cloud delivery services beyond traditional content delivery services.
 For on-demand videos, we offer video upload, distributed encoding, media resource management and on-demand delivery.
 For live streaming, we offer delivery acceleration, real-time encoding, live recording and storage.
 Our video cloud solutions can be accessed through a management system or API/SDK.

 We are among the first cloud companies providing cloud solutions to companies engaged in video business and have amassed a high-profile customer base including ByteDance, iQIYI and Bilibili.
-The following diagram illustrates the architecture of our video cloud solutions.

-- High speed: Our video cloud solutions provide quick and uninterrupted video streaming and archiving experience. - Stability: Our video cloud solutions offer high stability and ensure performance.
-The distributed network eliminates incidents and disruptions, which can effectively lower packet loss rate. - Security: Our video cloud solutions are able to maximize data security by configuring authentication settings for content. - High definition: Our video cloud solutions provide optimized encoding and decoding solutions that allow 4k-8k ultra high definition video transmission through the internet. - Compliance: Our AI-based automatic content screener ensures compliance with relevant laws and regulations.
+- High speed: Our video cloud solutions provide a quick and uninterrupted video streaming and archiving experience. - Stability: Our video cloud solutions offer high stability and ensure performance.
+The distributed network eliminates incidents and disruptions, which can effectively lower packet loss rate. - Security: Our video cloud solutions are able to maximize data security by configuring authentication settings for content. - High definition: Our video cloud solutions provide optimized encoding and decoding solutions that allow 4K-8K ultra high definition video transmission through the internet. - Compliance: Our intelligent automatic content screener ensures compliance with relevant laws and regulations.